Ryuta Kawashima, MD

 Career

-2017-present Chief Technology Officer, NeU Corporation
+2017-present Chief Brain Science Officer, NeU Corporation

 2017-2023 Executive Director, Smart-Aging Research Center (S.A.R.C.)